ClickHouse/clickhouse-docs/docs/en/use-cases/observability/schema-design.md

 ### Beware types

-The above materialized views rely on impliciting casting - especially in the case of using the LogAttributes map.
+The above materialized views rely on implicit casting - especially in the case of using the LogAttributes map.
 ClickHouse will often transparently cast the extracted value to the target table type, reducing the syntax required.
 However, we recommend users always test their views by using the views `SELECT` statement with an [`INSERT INTO`](/en/sql-reference/statements/insert-into) statement with a target table using the same schema.
 This should confirm that types are correctly handled.
 Special attention should be given to the following cases:

 - If a key doesn't exist in a map, an empty string will be returned.
 In the case of numerics, users will need to map these to an appropriate value.
 This can be achieved with [conditionals](/en/sql-reference/functions/conditional-functions) e.g. `if(LogAttributes['status'] = ", 200, LogAttributes['status'])` or [cast functions](/en/sql-reference/functions/type-conversion-functions#touint8163264256ordefault) if default values are acceptable e.g. `toUInt8OrDefault(LogAttributes['status'] )`
 - Some types will not always be cast e.g. string representations of numerics will not be cast to enum values.
 - JSON extract functions return default values for their type if a value is not found.
 Ensure these values make sense!

-> Avoid using Nullable in Clickhouse for Observability data.
+> Avoid using [Nullable](/en/sql-reference/data-types/nullable) in Clickhouse for Observability data.
 It is rarely required in logs and traces to be able to distinguish between empty and null.
 This feature incurs an additional storage overhead and will negatively impact query performance.
 See [here](/en/data-modeling/schema-design#optimizing-types) for further details.

 ## Choosing a primary (ordering) key